Archer03/react-create-conveyor/README.md

 }

 // return a map to collect mappings
-// only tracked props will be added to draft, which received in the producer passed to drawDog
+// only tracked props will be added to the draft object received in the producer
 // use state to get values from root state
 // use memo to cache calculation
 // use task to define any assignment method